ez8-co/yapi/README.md

 # Wiki

-- **Wow64**: Windows-on-Windows 64-bit, which 32-bit process works under
+- **Wow64**: Windows-on-Windows 64-bit, which 32-bit process works in.

 # Features